CPJE Eligibility, Registration, and Cost

 • If you are a pharmacist and hold a license in another state, you will need to request a licensure transfer application with NABP.

-Once your CPJE exam application is submitted and you have met all the requirements, the Board will mail you your eligibility letter to take the exam.
-When you receive your eligibility letter, you can register for the exam on the PSI website.
+Once your CPJE Exam application is submitted and you have met all the requirements, the board will mail you your eligibility letter to take the exam.
+When you receive your eligibility letter, you can register on the PSI website.
 Please follow the preferred steps below to schedule with PSI.

 Upon completion of your registration, you can schedule your exam date and location.

-The Board can take up to 30 days to process your application.
+The board can take up to 30 days to process your application.
 You will be notified if your application is incomplete.
-Please contact the Board about your application status if you have not received any status on your application in 45 days.
+Please contact the board if you have not received any status on your application in 45 days.

-Yes, you can cancel your application, but the application fee you paid will not be refunded.
-To reapply, you will have to complete the entire application again.
+Yes.
+You can cancel your application, but the application fee will not be refunded.
+You will have to complete the entire application again to reapply.

-You can cancel and reschedule your exam appointment with PSI if you wish, at least two days before the exam is scheduled to happen.
+You can cancel and reschedule your exam appointment with PSI at least 2 days before the exam.
 However, if you miss your exam date, you will not be allowed to take the examination as scheduled and will have to register again.

 How Much Does the CPJE Cost?